Tax Breaks Available for Parents Helping Their Parents

 About H&R Block H&R Block Inc.

 (NYSE: HRB) is the world's preeminent tax services provider, having prepared more than 500 million tax returns since 1955.
 In fiscal 2009, H&R Block had annual revenues of $4.1 billion and prepared more than 24 million tax returns worldwide, utilizing more than 100,000 highly trained tax professionals.
 The Company provides tax return preparation services in person, online through H&R Block Online, through its H&R Block At Home(TM) software and through other channels.
-The Company is also one of the leading providers of through RSM McGladrey.
+The Company is also one of the leading providers of business services through RSM McGladrey.

 SOURCE: H & R Block